What is PR & Is your Business PR ready?

 What does your target audience want to read/watch?
 Understand what type of content your target publication AND desired audience want to see.

-Not only is the written response to a journalist crucial, it goes hand in hand with supporting photography.
-Images/graphics you’d typically need for most press opportunities are: head shots, logo, products (if applicable to your business) team photos, etc. These will help support the written content you’ve provided and give the journalist a little something extra to use if they wish.
+Not only is the written response to a journalist crucial, but it also goes hand in hand with supporting photography.
+Images/graphics you’d typically need for most press opportunities are headshots, logo, products (if applicable to your business) team photos, etc. These will help support the written content you’ve provided and give the journalist a little something extra to use if they wish.
 It will also increase your chances of achieving a bigger feature or spread.

 What makes you different from other businesses offering the same/similar service or product?
 This is not a time to be modest.
 Are you award-winning?
+Do you hold strong values?
 Are you the best in your field?
 Do you have some high-profile clients?
 Or do your vast qualifications speak for themselves?
 What makes you and your business so special?

 Do you have enough time and resource to plan and execute a PR plan?
 From the research phase through to keeping in touch with the journalists to monitoring the media.
 Not forgetting working out your ROI – These are all tasks that need to be factored in to get the best results from your PR plan.